-Table 2: Results for the fixed effects obtained by the LME.
+Table 2: Results for the fixed effects in the LME analyses for the two dependent variables.
 Significant effects are indicated by an asterisk.

 Finally, as can be seen from Figure 7, landing-position distribution of Fast and Medium initial saccades peaked towards the object's CoG, whereas the distribution of Slow initial saccades was slightly biased towards the action-performing side.
 Landing-position distributions of refixation saccades peaked more radically towards the action-related side of the objects, and showed a small tail towards the handle, though not as pronounced as in Experiment 1.